pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPfCluster.md

 The top profile layer uses the server profile in `pingidentity-server-profiles/getting-started/pingfederate`.

-See [Layering Server Profiles](../how-to/profilesLayered.md) for more information about using server profiles.
+For more information about using server profiles, see [Layering Server Profiles](../how-to/profilesLayered.md).

-## Prerequisites
+## Before you begin

+You must:

-* You've already been through [Get Started](../get-started/getStarted.md) to set up your DevOps environment and run a test deployment of the products.
+* Complete [Get Started](../get-started/getStarted.md) to set up your DevOps environment and run a test deployment of the products.
-* PingFederate build image for version 10 or greater.
+* Have PingFederate build image for version 10 or later.
 (The DNS Discovery feature first available in version 10 is needed.)

-## What You'll Do
+## About this task

+You will:

 * Deploy the PingFederate cluster.
 * Verify the cluster status.
 * Replicate the cluster configuration.
 * Scale the PingFederate engines.

-## Deploy Cluster
+## Deploying the PingFederate cluster

-You'll use the `docker-compose.yaml` file in your local `pingidentity-devops-getting-started/11-docker-compose/05-pingfederate-cluster` directory to deploy the cluster.
+Use the `docker-compose.yaml` file in your local `pingidentity-devops-getting-started/11-docker-compose/05-pingfederate-cluster` directory to deploy the cluster.

-1. From the `pingidentity-devops-getting-started/11-docker-compose/05-pingfederate-cluster` directory, start the stack.
-Enter:
+1. From the `pingidentity-devops-getting-started/11-docker-compose/05-pingfederate-cluster` directory, start the stack by entering:

       ```sh
       docker-compose up -d
       ```

-1. Check that the containers are healthy and running:
+1. To check that the containers are healthy and running, enter:

       ```sh
       docker-compose ps